Eugene32/Regex-Tutorial/README.md

 -   ' + '  -- is a wildcard that validates or matches a patter for one or more times.

-        -   A regex of 29+ will completely NOT match an input of ' 2 ' but will match ' 29 ' and ' 299 '
+        -   A regex of 29+ will NOT match an input of ' 2 ' but will match ' 29 ' and ' 299 '

 -   ' ? ' -- is a wildcard that will accept a pattern for one or no character.